£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 Treatment is used to manage the symptoms of HPV infection.

-As HPV is very common and can be acquired from sexual activity, the best method of prevention is with this highly effective vaccination.
+As HPV is extremely common and can be acquired from sexual activity, the best method of prevention is with this highly effective HPV vaccination which can be administered here at Glasgow Medical Rooms.

 |Age||Method of Administration||Dosing Schedule||Interval between doses||Booster dose requirement|